0E9B061F/lexdoc/README.md

 JsonLexer.instance // Stores the Chevrotain Lexer instance that was created

-JsonLexer.tokens   // An object containing the created tokens

 JsonLexer.lex(str) // Tokenize the given string.
 Wrapper around the created
                    // Lexer instance's #tokenize method, with built-in error
                    // handling.

+JsonLexer.tokens        // An object containing the created tokens

+JsonLexer.tokens.LCurly // Referencing a token

 ```

 # Installation